 The Animal Tracker (Wave 2 – March 2009)

-This report summarizes results from Wave 2 of the Animal Tracker annual survey of U.S. adults regarding attitudes and behavior toward animals.
 The first survey (Wave 1, 2008) included sixteen questions; the Wave 2 survey repeated six questions from Wave 1.
 In summary, the most recent survey continues to show strong support for the protection of all animals, although in some instances that support decreased slightly compared with the Wave 1 results.

 The following summary is excerpted from the full report: